simdjson/simdjson/README.md

 - [Microsoft FishStore](https://github.com/microsoft/FishStore)
 - [Yandex ClickHouse](https://github.com/yandex/ClickHouse)

-## Paper
+## Research article (VLDB Journal)

-A description of the design and implementation of simdjson appears at https://arxiv.org/abs/1902.08318 and an informal blog post providing some background and context is at https://branchfree.org/2019/02/25/paper-parsing-gigabytes-of-json-per-second/.
+A description of the design and implementation of simdjson is in our research article:

+* Geoff Langdale, Daniel Lemire, [Parsing Gigabytes of JSON per Second](https://arxiv.org/abs/1902.08318), VLDB Journal (to appear)

+We also have an informal [blog post providing some background and context](https://branchfree.org/2019/02/25/paper-parsing-gigabytes-of-json-per-second/).

 Some people [enjoy reading our paper](https://arxiv.org/abs/1902.08318):